coldani/southwark_tennis_booking/README.md

 This program tries to book a tennis court slot in either Southwark Park or Tanner Street Park in Southwark, London.

+*Note: Unfortunately, starting from November 1st 2021, tennis courts in Southwark won't be allowed to be booked for free anymore, and will require a card payment at the moment of booking.
+I haven't updated the script to reflect this, nor I plan to, hence effectively this script is deprecated (it will throw an exception at some point during the booking phase).
+I have published this repository nonetheless as an example, since it can be adapted for other booking systems with the appropriate modifications.*

 ## Table of Contents

 1. [Overview](#overview)